soujanyaporia/MUStARD/README.md

 5. Check the options in `python train_svm.py -h` to select a run configuration (or modify [`config.py`](config.py)) and then run it:

     ```bash
-    python train_svm.py  # add the flags you want
+    python train_svm.py  # Add the flags you want.
     ```

-6. Evaluation: We evaluate using weighted F-score metric in a 5-fold cross validation scheme.
-The fold indices are available at `data/split_incides.p` .
+6. Evaluation: We evaluate using a weighted F-score metric in a 5-fold cross-validation scheme.
+The fold indices are available at `data/split_incides.p`.
 Refer to our baseline scripts for more details.